temehi/dream_yara/README.rst

-(DREAM-)Yara - An exact read mapper for very large databases with short update time
+DREAM-Yara: An exact read mapper for very large databases with short update time
 ===================================================================================

 Overview